datanav/docs/configuration.rst

      - Yes

    * - ``docker.environment``
-     - Dict<String,String>
+     - Dict<String,String|Object>
      - The environment variables that should be passed to the microservice's Docker container.
+Note that string literals are passed along to the docker container as-is, while other types of values are serialized to a string in JSON format.
      -
      -